mpfr/pftbld/README.md

 useradd -c "pftbld unprivileged user" -d /var/empty -g =uid -r 100..999 -s ... cp /home/mpfr/pftbld-6.8-stable/src/../pkg/pftbld.conf /etc/pftbld
 ```

+> For further usage, the following list of available installation targets might be helpful:
+> target name | description
+> ----------- | -----------
+> `fullinstall` | installs/updates the daemon's binaries, manpages, service script, user/group and a sample configuration file if not yet present
+> `install` | installs/updates the daemon's binaries and manpages only
+> `reinstall` | synonym for `uninstall fullinstall`
+> `uninstall` | removes everything installed by `fullinstall`, except leaving the configuation file untouched if it has changes
+> `update` | synonym for `install`, intended to be used for updating an existing installation

 Activate the service script.